Monolaurin and Digestive Health - How to Help and Repair a Leaky Gut

 Leaky gut contributes to this compromised health state, as it takes in toxic waste products and unabsorbed food particles along with desired nutrition.
 In turn, these waste products are transported throughout the body thus reducing overall health.
 This is where monolaurin comes into play: Monolaurin may help improve our intestinal ecosystem, our gut microbiome, and in turn our overall health.

-Repairing a Leaky Gut with Monolaurin
+Repairing a Leaky Gut

 In a leaky gut, the barrier inside the bowel that was once effective in the absorption of nutrients malfunctions and allows the entry of large molecules and germs producing a wide spectrum of symptoms.
 Leaky gut is associated with chronic fatigue syndrome, asthma, autism, lupus, multiple sclerosis, scleroderma, migraines and even food allergies (Ref #1).
 In this situation, the gut microbiome is compromised.
 Monolaurin then becomes a key player in this sense.